Measure equivalence rigidity of $\mathrm{Out}(F_N)$

 Still on the flexibility side, Gaboriau showed that many groups are measure equivalent to free groups \cite{Gab} (see also \cite{BTW}, showing more generally that every finitely generated group with the same elementary theory as a free group is measure equivalent to a finitely generated free group).

-A groundbreaking rigidity result was the proof by Furman \cite{Fur1}, building on earlier work of Zimmer and most notably on Zimmer's celebrated cocycle superrigidity theorem \cite{Zim3,Zim4}, that any countable group which is measure equivalent to a lattice in a higher rank simple Lie group $G$, is in fact virtually isomorphic to a lattice in $G$.
+A groundbreaking rigidity result was the proof by Furman \cite{Fur1}, building on earlier work of Zimmer and most notably on Zimmer's celebrated cocycle superrigidity theorem \cite{Zim3,Zim4}, that any countable group which is measure equivalent to a lattice in a higher rank simple connected Lie group $G$ with finite center, is in fact virtually isomorphic to a lattice in $G$.

 Another remarkable result by Gaboriau shows that $\ell^2$-Betti numbers are (projective) invariants of measure equivalence \cite{Gab_L2}.
 By \cite{GN}, the $\ell^2$-Betti numbers of $\Out(F_N)$ do not vanish in degree equal to the virtual cohomological dimension $2N-3$, which gives a short proof that $\Out(F_N)$ is not measure equivalent to $\Out(F_{N'})$ if $N'\neq N$.
 Monod and Shalom \cite{MS} used bounded cohomology techniques to establish striking measure equivalence rigidity results for products of negatively curved groups.